DPRMC/ClearStructure-Sentry-WebServices/README.md

 > The following code block makes use of the dummy values for location, user, pass, dataCubeName, as well as the params we pass in the request.

  > Your location URL should look similar.
 The only difference will be the sub-domain.
 Log into your Sentry Web Interface like you normally do.
 Your sub-domain will show in the URL bar of your browser.

+ This code example expects to be returned an array of SimpleXMLElement objects.
+And each of those objects has a property called **account_number**.
+You can see the foreach loop towards the bottom that simply echos each account number to a new line.

 ```php
 $location = 'https://sentry1234.clearstructure.com/WebServices/DataReporterService.asmx';